katzino/stock-personal-assistent/README.md

 # Market Mind AI

-## Get real-time market sentiment and personalized summary analyses
+## Get real-time market sentiment, summary and personalized investment recommendations for your stock ticker

 Market Mind AI is a powerful finance monitoring agent designed to help you analyze market sentiment and make personalized informed investing decisions.